trojanc/node-influx-uptimerobot/README.md

 If you create a Main API Key you will be able to log all monitors, if you use a Monitor Specific API Key you will only be able to log that single monitor.

 ## Influx DB configuration
-You can create a new influxdb database using
+You can create a new InfluxDB database using
 ```
 CREATE DATABASE uptimerobot;
 ```